anugurthi/python-for-devops/README.md

 # Python for DevOps — 14-Days Schedule

-Welcome!
-This two-week track walks you through the Python skills that power modern DevOps workflows—from simple scripts to cloud automation.
-Python is the go-to language for AWS and other clouds because it’s readable, batteries-included, and supported by every major provider.
-You’ll use tools like `boto3` for infrastructure, `requests` for APIs, and lightweight modules that knit CI/CD pipelines together.
+Welcome to this 14-day sprint that builds the Python chops behind modern DevOps—from quick scripts to full-blown cloud automation.
+Because Python is readable, batteries-included, and backed by every major provider, you can lean on `boto3`, `requests`, and countless SDKs to wire AWS and other platforms together fast.

-Move day by day (`Day-XX/`), try the exercises, and adapt the code to your own environment.
-By the end you’ll see how one language lets you script local tasks, automate release pipelines, and orchestrate cloud services.
+Work through one folder per day (`Day-XX/`), complete the hands-on challenges, and bend the code to your environment.
+You’ll finish with a single language that handles local tooling, CI/CD pipelines, and cloud orchestration.

 ### Why Python matters in DevOps